racheldilley1/dsp/lessons/statistics/5-1-blue_men.md

     mu = 178
     sigma = 7.7

-The next step is the compute the CDFs of the upper and lower percentiles found using scipy.stats.norm.cdf.
-Subtravting the lower percentile from the upper percentile gives us the percentile range (shown below).
+The next step is to compute the CDFs of the upper and lower percentiles found using scipy.stats.norm.cdf.
+Subtracting the lower percentile from the upper percentile gives us the percentile range (shown below).

     upper_cdf = scipy.stats.norm.cdf(upper, loc=mu, scale=sigma)
     lower_cdf = scipy.stats.norm.cdf(lower, loc=mu, scale=sigma)